rozlynboutin/microbiome_helper/Quick-Introduction-to-GNU-Parallel.md

 This [detailed forum post](https://www.biostars.org/p/63816/) is really useful and shows some more sophisticated examples.

-Also, be sure to get some [GNU parallel merch](https://gnuparallel.threadless.com/) to get in the mood for some serious multi-threading.
+Also, be sure to get some [GNU parallel merch](https://gnuparallel.threadless.com/) to get in the mood for some serious multi-processing.

 ## Unique Options
 You'll need to understand what the below syntax stands for to understand the tutorial commands.